Acanthopagrus australis: Breeding

 Surf bream come downstream to river mouths during spawning season, typically winter, where they spawn and the females lay planktonic eggs.
 These hatch after a few days, and the young remain in the estuaries.
 Like other species of sparid fish, the surf bream have a gonad termed the ovotestis that is made up of ovarian tissue dorsally and testicular tissue ventrally, separated by connective tissue.
 The species is protandrous – male fish become female after the spawning season.
 The eggs hatch after 2.5 days, after which they spend approximately four weeks as pelagic larvae.
 Larvae and juvenile fish live exclusively in seagrass beds in shallow estuaries.

 Feeding

 Carnivorous, the yellowfin bream is demersal, preying on small fishes and invertebrates such as crabs, shellfish, polychaete worms and ascidians that dwell at the bottom of estuaries.
 They are fond of oysters, and can be found around oyster farms.

 Commercial fishing

 The species is fished commercially, predominantly in northern New South Wales and southern Queensland, where it is one of the most commonly caught fish.
 Fish are taken predominantly in autumn and winter in net and mesh traps.
 Recreational anglers are thought to catch twice as many fish as commercial fishers.
 Remains of surf bream recovered from middens in New South Wales indicate it was eaten by indigenous Australians.

+Recreational fishing

+Yellowfin bream are a popular angling species for recreational Australian fishermen.
+They can be caught in coastal areas and estuaries of New South Wales, Victoria, and Queensland.
+To protect sustainability of the species, they are subject to legal limits on size and a daily bag limit per angler.

+In New South Wales, the minimum legal length is 25 cms, with a daily bag limit of 10 fish per person.
+In Victoria, the minimum legal length is 28 cms, with a combined daily bag limit of 10 fish across one or more species of bream and tarwhine.
+In Queensland, yellowfin bream are subject to a combined bag limit of 30 fish shared with pikey bream and tarwhine.

+Recreationally caught yellowfin bream in NSW, shown on a measuring mat.